MightyCall Mobile MightyCall Mobile AppGoogle Play

 G2: 4.3/5

-We ranked the best IVR service providers using a variety of metrics, ranging from usability to price to the amount of features they used.
-For the entire list, including:
+We ranked the best IVR service providers using a range of metrics, including usability, pricing, and the number of features.
+Let’s check the entire list:

 • Features: How many features do they offer?
-Are the features actually useful, or just fluff?
+Are these features useful?

-• Quality of service: How is the customer support help?
-If something gets wonky with the software, can you get the support you need to see it through?
-Or will you just be sending emails with no response?
+• Quality of service: How does customer support help?
+If the software gets wonky, can you get the support you need to see it through?
+Or will you just keep sending emails with no response?

-• Ease of use: Not everyone is good with technology, but all business owners need to use it.
-Is the program something that someone without a degree in IT could use?
+• Ease of use: Not everyone is tech-savvy, but all business owners need to use technology.
+Would someone without an IT degree be able to use the program?

 Benefits of interactive voice response software

-Still not totally sold that a focus on an IVR phone system is something you should have?
-Here are a few more reasons why it’s a good idea:
+Still not fully convinced that an IVR phone system is something you should have?
+Here are a few more reasons why it’s a good idea.

 More skillful agents

-When live agents have people who directly need their help, as opposed to those who have been wrongly sent to them, they will ultimately learn how to do their jobs better.
-With IVR software, they will waste less time doing work that they are not supposed to be doing.
+When live agents have people who directly need their help, rather than those who have been misdirected to them, they will ultimately learn to do their jobs better.
+With IVR software, they will waste less time doing work they are not supposed to do.

 Happier customers

-If someone is calling with a simple question, like if you have something in stock or if you are closing on Saturdays, they may be rather frustrated if they have to wait in line for ten minutes just to get an answer which could take all of ten seconds.
+If someone calls with a simple question, such as whether you have something in stock or if you are closing on Saturdays, they may be somewhat frustrated.
+This is especially true if they have to wait in line for ten minutes just to get an answer, which could take all of ten seconds.

 Greater productivity